Do You Meet These Maryland Adoption Requirements?

 Foster parents in Maryland can be married, single, or part of a same-sex couple.
 They can own their own homes or be renters, and they can have previous children or be first-time parents.

-For more information about adoption requirements in Maryland, call American Adoptions at 1-800-ADOPTION.
+For more information about our agency's adoption requirements in Maryland, call American Adoptions at 1-800-ADOPTION.